The AI redundancy fallacy

 SMEs are the skeleton

-Subject Matter Experts—the people who've been in the business for years, who know the quirks, the exceptions, the "why we do it this way"—are the skeleton of your organisation.
+Subject Matter Experts are the skeleton of your organisation: the people who've been in the business for years, who know the quirks, the exceptions, the "why we do it this way".
 They hold the institutional knowledge.
 They spot when something's wrong.
-They have the human instinct that no model has.
+They have the human instinct no model has.

 Adopting AI isn't about reducing workforce.
 It's about streamlining process and giving SMEs room to breathe.